skkestrel/koatl/docs/monads.md

 }
 ```

+To explicitly mark an exception or None as an Ok value, simply use `Ok(error)`.

 While errors typically aren't returned from functions in Python, the `try` operator (see [Operators](operators)) makes it very easy to use these constructions to interface with external code.

-Note that Ok provides the default `bind_once` implementation for types that don't otherwise have `bind_once`.
+Note that Result provides the default `bind_once` implementation for types that don't otherwise have `bind_once`.

 ## Async